 Since the start of the year, Myanmar and Bangladesh have engaged in several talks over the repatriation of Rohingya refugees to Myanmar.
-The UN and refugees themselves have expressed doubts about the plan as they fear that refugees will be returned against their will to similar or worse conditions.
-Of great concern is also the upcoming rainy and monsoon seasons which threaten the protection of Rohingya refugees sheltered in makeshift camps.Donate Next
+The UN and refugees themselves have expressed doubts about the plan as they fear that refugees will return to similar or worse conditions.
+The imminent monsoon season threatens the protection of Rohingya refugees sheltered in makeshift camps.Donate Next

-Myanmar, one of the most ethnically diverse countries in the world, recognises the existence of 135 ethnic groups on its territory, excluding the Rohingya.
-Myanmar is also characterized by protracted displacement and persisting tensions between the central government and other ethnic armed groups which demand greater autonomy.
-After 60 years of military junta, the process towards political liberalization began and the 2015 elections were declared the country’s first free elections.
-These were largely won by the National League for Democracy (NLD) led by de facto leader Aung San Suu Kyi.Donate
+Myanmar, one of the most ethnically diverse countries in the world, recognises 135 ethnic groups on its territory, excluding the Rohingya.
+Myanmar is also characterized by protracted displacement and persisting conflicts between the central government and other ethnic armed groups which demand greater autonomy.
+Leader and Nobel Peace Prize laureate Aung San Suu Kyi has faced mounting criticism for failing to protect the Rohingya community and other persecuted minorities.Donate

 Spread The Word